 Carpet can do much more than cover your floors.
 It can be the foundation of a decorating plan, provide warmth and comfort, add beauty and style, soften slips and falls, as well as reduce noise.
-Above all, the carpet you choose should reflect your personality, bringing style, comfort and quality to your home.
+Above all, the carpet you choose should reflect your personality, bringing style, comfort, and quality to your home.

 When planning your “look”, it’s important to have a basic knowledge of how color, texture, and pattern can work, as well as how different materials and styles benefit the wear and tear of your carpet.
-Let us help you begin your shopping journey with these frequently asked questions that we know are important to you.
+Let us help you begin your shopping journey with these frequently asked Carpet questions that we know are important to you.

-How Important is Underpad?
+How Important is Carpet Underpad?

-Choosing Styles and Textures
+Choosing Carpet Styles and Carpet Textures

 Carpet contains both cut and uncut loops which create a unique patterned look.
 This can also vary in height creating depth and textured patterns.

 Deep cut carpet pile with a smooth, level surface.
 This style of carpet has a silky smooth finish.
 Footprints and vacuum marks are more visible.